|

 initialize the library.

-and h5close_f
+h5open_f and h5close_f are therefore

 required calls in Fortran90 applications.